commercialhaskell/stack/doc/build-overview.md

 note is removed.

 This is a work-in-progress document covering the build process used by Stack.
-Stack.
 It was started following the Pantry rewrite work in Stack (likely to land as Stack 2.0), and contains some significant changes/simplifications from how things used to work.
 This document will likely not fully be reflected in the behavior of Stack itself until late in the Stack 2.0 development cycle.